Developer: Tin Man Games Pty Ltd.

 I never really heard of Ian Livingstone’s Fighting Fantasy novels.
 I just ran across this on Google Play one day and was instantly immersed.
 This is a text-based adventure with some RPG elements thrown in.
 Think of this as a pick-your-own-adventure with dice.
 Thankfully the game handles most of the tedious work for you like keeping track of items, stamina, and other stats.
 The story is really intriguing because of how mysterious the whole setting is.
 You play as a man who is captured and taken to some secluded castle.
 You later find out people are being turned into zombies to become part of some crazy guy’s personal army.
 These aren’t just regular zombies and are a bit smart as you will find out in the story.

 When you get to a certain spot you can choose to go in different directions, however, some have consequences and rewards.
 I found that going into a bedroom scored me a few medkits, some items, and maybe a weapon.
 Some paths lead to dead ends and you have to restart at your last bookmark.
 This is very exciting and I couldn’t put the game down.
 There are a lot of key items in this game, probably too much, and this is one fatal flaw the game has.
-I didn’t buy a steel pulley at the very beginning of the story and it was a key item I needed near the end and I had to restart the entire book, very tedious and frustrating.
+I didn’t buy a steel pulley at the very beginning of the story and it was a key item I needed near the end I had to restart the entire book, very tedious and frustrating.
 I even tried other paths, but they all led to this path.